Yankton, South Dakota: Dakota territorial capital

-Yankton Stockade
+Yankton stockade

 In response to the Dakota War of 1862 in western Minnesota, Governor Jayne issued a proclamation on August 30, 1862, requiring every male between the ages of 18 and 50 in every settlement in eastern Dakota, be formed into militias to protect against expected attacks from the Native Americans.
 In response, the Yankton militia built a stockade at the corner of Third Street and Broadway Avenue of approximately 200,000 square feet.
 Settlers from the surrounding area, and as far away as Sioux Falls and Bon Homme County, fled to Yankton to seek shelter in the structure.

 Although roving bands of Native Americans did approach Yankton over the course of several weeks, no attack ensued, and the stockade was eventually abandoned and torn down.
 There is a historical marker at the site of the former stockade.

 Among the most notable events that occurred in Yankton while capital, Jack McCall, murderer of Wild Bill Hickok in Deadwood on August 2, 1876, was tried in Yankton for Hickok's murder, found guilty, and was hanged on March 1, 1877, at the age of 24.
 His body is buried in a Yankton cemetery.

 Yankton College

-Due to the urging of the Reverend Joseph Ward of Yankton, the General Association of Congregational Churches in Dakota Territory voted in May 1881 to establish "Pilgrim College" in Yankton, which was to be the first private institution of higher learning in Dakota.
+At the urging of the Reverend Joseph Ward of Yankton, the General Association of Congregational Churches in Dakota Territory voted in May 1881 to establish "Pilgrim College" in Yankton, which was to be the first private institution of higher learning in Dakota.
 When the college was incorporated in August 1881, the name had been changed to "Yankton College".
 Classes commenced in October 1882, and Yankton College played a prominent role in the city for over 100 years.

 Then, in 1983, the small liberal arts college was forced to close due to financial insolvency.
 After remaining vacant for several years, the historic campus, which is listed on the National Register of Historic Places, was purchased by the United States Federal Bureau of Prisons for use as a minimum security prison.
-The Federal Prison Camp – Yankton houses approx 850 male inmates.
+The Federal Prison Camp – Yankton houses approx 450 male inmates.